buy Middle Sepik Masks from Tribal-Artifacts.com

 Savi masks are the most powerful.
 All savi have their tongues stuck out as a sign of aggression towards enemies of their clan.
 In the men's ceremonial Haus Tambarans, the orator's stools are savis and also many of the gable masks.

 Mai (or mwai) masks, presented as pairs of mythical brothers and sisters, are the teachers in the young men's initiation ceremonies.
 Mai masks represent the spirits of totemic names.
-Names are very sacred in PNG, no one actually says anyone's real name, including their own, for fear of drawing the attention of bad spirits or sorcerers.
+Names are very sacred in PNG.
+No one actually says anyone's real name, including their own, for fear of drawing the attention of bad spirits or sorcerers.
 During initiations, the elder who wears the mai mask becomes a spirit teacher who may say the important totemic names without evoking personal risk.

 If a village or clan has a lot of bad luck, the whole group may change their names and buy the rights to use masks from another clan in different village in an attempt to fool the bad spirits or sorcerers.
 The resulting masks usually display characteristics of both groups.